For People Living with HIV – It’s about a Steady Building of Trust

 It never gets old, seeing people experience the unconditional acceptance of the REACH community for the first time.
 They sense immediately they are in a judgment-free zone, a place of joy, filled with genuine smiles and listening ears.

 *One week after the Getaway, Meryl let us know they were having “withdrawals.”
 She said they felt it as soon as they drove away from the venue on the last day of the Getaway, and it hasn’t subsided yet.
-We reminded her that can join us for Zoom support groups twice a month, and the summer picnic and Labor Day Getaway will be here before we know it!
+We reminded her that she can join us for Zoom support groups twice a month, and the summer picnic and Labor Day Getaway will be here before we know it!

 Circle of Hope Update: A Season of Growth at REACH